Ruddy Roye: Early life and education

-Roye was born in Montego Bay, Jamaica in 1969.
-At an early age, Roye's mother, Dorcas Leonie Roye encouraged him to read and participate in speech, drama, and music.
+Roye was born in Montego Bay, Jamaica, in 1969.
+At an early age, his mother, Dorcas Leonie Roye, encouraged him to read and participate in speech, drama, and music.
 At Herbert Morrison Technical High, he participated in band under Snick Glenn and enjoyed his time as a musician.
-In an interview, Roye stated that if he has not become a photographer, he "would be a writer, a musician, or a professor in that order."
+In an interview, Roye stated that if he has not become a photographer, he "would be a writer, a musician, or a professor in that order".
 He immigrated to the United States in 1990.
-In 1998, Ruddy graduated from Goucher College with a bachelor's in English literature where he studied writing and the visual arts.
+In 1998, Roye graduated from Goucher College with a bachelor's in English literature where he studied writing and the visual arts.
 He relocated to Brooklyn, New York, in 2000.

 Career

 Journalism

-Ruddy honed his skill as a photojournalist by working as an Associated Press stringer in New York while covering journalism events.
+Roye honed his skill as a photojournalist by working as an Associated Press stringer in New York while covering journalism events.
 He has since worked with publications including The New York Times, Fast Company and BET, Ebony, ESPN Magazine, and Essence.

-Ruddy is also known for documenting Dancehall culture across the world, having traveled as far as Brazzaville in the Congo to document how Jamaicans and other dancers use the language of dance as a tool of activism.
+Roye is also known for documenting Dancehall culture across the world, having traveled as far as Brazzaville in the Congo to document how Jamaicans and other dancers use the language of dance as a tool of activism.